-Did you know that an extra 2 seconds of load time increases the average bounce rate by 32%, according to Google.
+Did you know that an extra 2 seconds of load time increases the average bounce rate by 32%?
 Not only that, but if a page load time crossed five seconds the average bounce rate will jump to 90%.

 I’m always keen on keeping track of these details since part of my work involves working on website development with different Tech teams.